History Department (HIS)

 Israeli-Palestinian Conflict

-This course examines the history of the Israeli-Palestinian conflict, focusing on its origins, the actors involved, and key social and political factors that have shaped it.
+This course examines the history of the Israeli-Palestinian conflict.
+Students focus on its origins, the actors involved, and key social and political factors that have shaped it.
 Offered Occasionally.

 HIS 362 Cr.3